 As long as you plan ahead, camping with your CPAP machine doesn’t need to be stressful.
 However, there are a number of factors you should consider while planning your trip and gathering your CPAP supplies.

-Trip Type | The style of camping trip affects whether you can use your regular CPAP machine or will need a travel CPAP machine.
-It also influences the CPAP supplies you should bring.
 For example, if you’re sleeping in a recreational vehicle at a campground, you may only need your at-home CPAP machine, an inverter, and an external battery in case of power outages.
-On the other hand, if you are backpacking, you may benefit from a lightweight travel CPAP machine and may need to bring several batteries and a solar charger. |
+On the other hand, if you're backpacking, you may benefit from a lightweight travel CPAP machine and may need to bring several batteries and a solar charger.

-Trip Length | Longer trips may require more CPAP supplies, particularly if you cannot go into town or do not have access to electricity.
-Consider how many batteries you will need, how much distilled water you should bring if you use a humidifier, and if any of your CPAP components will need to be replaced during your camping trip.
-For longer trips, you might need to bring along your own power source, such as a generator if you are traveling by RV or a solar charger if you are backpacking. |
+Longer trips may require more CPAP supplies, particularly if you cannot go into town or do not have access to electricity.
+Consider how many batteries you'll need, how much distilled water you should bring if you use a humidifier, and if any of your CPAP components will need to be replaced during your camping trip.

-Weather Conditions | Camping sometimes means dealing with extreme temperatures and weather events like thunderstorms.
+Camping sometimes means dealing with extreme temperatures and weather events like thunderstorms.
 Excessively hot or cold weather can lead to problems with your CPAP machine, batteries, or other accessories.
 Extremely high or low humidity levels can also cause issues like mask condensation or airway irritation.
-Check the user manual or contact the manufacturer if you do not know your CPAP equipment’s ideal temperature range.
-Not only may your equipment not work outside this range, but it may also become damaged or void your warranty. |

-Altitude | The higher you are above sea level, the thinner and less oxygenated the air will be.
-While most modern CPAP machines automatically adjust to altitude changes, older models may have to be manually adjusted before your trip.
 High altitudes can also cause people with obstructive sleep apnea to experience central sleep apnea events.
-If you plan on camping at a significantly higher altitude than where you live, it may be worth speaking to your doctor before your trip. |
+If you plan on camping at a significantly higher altitude than where you live, it may be worth speaking to your doctor before your trip.

 Travel CPAP machines can be significantly smaller and more lightweight than standard CPAP machines.
 Some travel models are also designed for off-the-grid use and come with accessories helpful for camping such as a waterless humidification device.